bbrewington/gatech-cse6242-citibike/docs/index.md

 <br>

-### Impact of Weather Factors on Ridership
+## Impact of Weather Factors on Ridership

-Use the drop-down options to explore how ridership is impacted by different factors
+Use the drop-down options to explore how ridership is impacted by different weather factors

 {% include weather_factors_impact.html %}